 - The consent form clearly outlines the medical intervention and the possible complications.

-- There was no obligation on the patient to sign the form
+- There was no obligation for the patient to sign the form

 - The patient was intellectually stable to sign the document